Rosewood Castiglion Del Bosco

 In an ever-flattening world, it’s becoming increasingly difficult to find those unique hotels that seem to not only be in a destination but to embody the very essence of a place.
 Rosewood Castiglion del Bosco, a serene Tuscan retreat in the rolling hillside of the Montalcino region, is such a property.

-Not incidentally, this special place is owned, and was designed by, one of Italy’s premier fashion families: the Ferragamos.
+Not incidentally, this special place is owned, and was designed by Massimo Ferragamo, a member of one of Italy’s premier fashion families: the Ferragamos.
 The family name has long been synonymous with gorgeous leather goods and an artisanal, utterly Italian sensibility.
-This philosophy is also at the heart of Castiglion, a sprawling hilltop estate that has been a passion project for family patriarch Massimo Ferragamo and his wife, Chiara.
+This philosophy is also at the heart of Castiglion del Bosco, a sprawling hilltop estate that has been a passion project for Massimo Ferragamo and his wife, Chiara.
 Together they poured love, style, time and money into creating their vision of the ultimate Tuscan hideaway.

 Who Should Stay